joshkadis/themostlaps/copy/about.md

 ## Infrequently Asked Questions

+#### Who can be on here?

+Technically, any Strava user can sign up but it probably helps if you ride laps in Prospect Park.

+This brings up an important point: Prospect Park is home to the most diverse community of cyclists in the world but they're not all on Strava.
+So take these rankings with a grain of salt because the true lap leaders have been out here since the days when chamois and sew-up were literal terms.

+Extra special shoutout to Postal Joe.
+Some estimate his lifetime total at **250,000 laps.** 🙌

 #### Who made this?

 The Most Laps was conceived, designed, and built by [Josh Kadis][1], a cyclist, web developer, and product manager from Brooklyn.